-Final budget preferable; however, if public process is not yet complete, then a proposed budget (the one undergoing public process) may be submitted at this time with a final budget by 4/15/00.
-However, if a final budget is significantly different from the proposed submitted earlier, the final budget must be submitted by 2/15/00 to accommodate the 90 day processing period prior to the 5/31/00 date by which EPA must find the motor vehicle emissions budget adequate.
+1 Final budget preferable; however, if public process is not yet complete, then a "draft" budget (the one undergoing public process) may be submitted at this time with a final budget by 4/15/00.
+However, if a final budget is significantly different from the draft submitted earlier, the final budget must be submitted by 2/15/00 to accommodate the 90 day processing period prior to the 5/31/00 date by which EPA must find the motor vehicle emissions budget adequate.
 Note that the budget can reflect estimated Tier 2 emission reductions-see memorandum from Lydia Wegman and Merrylin Zaw-Mon, "1-Hour Ozone Attainment Demonstrations and Tier 2/Sulfur Rulemaking."
+Note, Texas provided a budget for Houston in its November 15, 1999 submission.

-As provided in the preamble text, the state may clarify by letter an existing commitment, which has been subject to public hearing, to submit the control measures needed for attainment.
-If the state has not yet submitted such a commitment, the state should adopt a commitment after public hearing.
-If the public hearing process is not yet complete, then proposed commitments may be submitted at this time.
-The final commitments may be submitted at this time.

-ment should be submitted no later than 4/15/00.
+2As provided in the preamble text, the State may clarify by letter an existing commitment, which has been subject to public hearing, to submit the control measures needed for attainment. if the State has not yet submitted such a commitment, the State should adopt a commitment after public hearing. if the public hearing process is not yet complete, then draft commitments may be submitted at this time.
+The final commitment should be submitted no later than 4/15/00.
+Note, Texas provides in its May 19, 1998 SIP revision a commitment to adopt all necessary measures.
+Texas will need to provide public notice and comment if it wishes to revise this commitment.

-The revision for MOBILE6 is only required for SIPs that include the effects of Tier 2.
+3The revision for MOBILE6 is only required for SIPs that include the effects of Tier 2.
 The commitment to revise the SIP after MOBILE6 may be submitted at the same time that the state submits the budget that includes the effects of Tier 2 (no later than 12/31/00).
+Note that Texas included the effects of Tier 2 in the SIP and associated attainment budget submitted in November 1999.